 Figure 4-2.
-Side view schematic of rolling and blocking shoring positioned for loading Nike-Hercules warhead section shipping and storage container, M409, into CH-47 helicopter.
+Side view schematic of rolling and blocking shoring positioned for loading Nike-Herculcs warhead section shipping and storage container, M.409, into CH-47 helicopter.

-- (e) Form a bridle by passing the chain through towing eyes on the front end of the container.
-Attach helicopter-winch cable hook to the bridle, then safety tie the hook to prevent accidental release.
-(Safety tying the hook is equipped with a serviceable safety latch.) - (f) Place a wooden block at ramp hinge, beneath towing cable, to protect helicopter floor. - (g) Position guides to adjust shoring, then observe clearances and winching cable, and signal winch operator as necessary. - (h) Winch the container onto helicopter ramp, then reposition ground-level shoring into the helicopter at container tiedown location. - (i) Winch the container to its tiedown location and apply fore-and-aft restraints. - (j) Release tension on winch cable.
-(The bridle and cable may remain attached to the container for use in unloading.) - (k) Tie down the container (on the conveyors and shoring) in accordance with figure 4-4 and
+- (e) Form a bridle by passing the chain through towing eyes on front end of the container.
+Attach helicopter-winch cable hook to the bridle, and safety tie the hook to prevent accidental release.
+Safety tying the hook is not required when the hook is equipped with a serviceable safety latch. - (f) Place a wood block at ramp hinge, beneath towing cable, to protect helicopter floor. - (g) Position guides to adjust shoring, observe clearances, and signal winch operator as necessary - (h) Winch container onto helicopter ramp, then reposition ground-level shoring into the helicopter at container tiedown location. - (i) Winch container to its tiedown location and apply fore and aft restraints. - (j) Release tension on winch cable.
+The bridle and cable may remain attached to the container for use in unloading. - (k) Tie down the container (on the conveyors and shoring) in accordance with figure 4-4 and table 4-1.
+If container tiedown provisions are too large for direct attachment to the snap hook on tiedown device, use clevis assembly to make the attachment. - (l) Reposition materials required during unloading, then tie down as directed by the helicopter commander.

-Figure 4-3.
-Placement of CGU-1/B tiedown devices to restrain container during loading.
+Figure 4-S. Placement of CGU-1/B tiedown devices to restrain container during loading.
 Shown is the M483 container for Pershing warhead section.